Carl Schuchhardt

-Carl Schuchhardt (August 6, 1859 – December 7, 1943) was a German archaeologist and museum director.
+Carl Schuchhardt (6 August 1859 – 7 December 1943) was a German archaeologist and museum director.
 For many years, he was the director of the pre-historic department of the Ethnological Museum of Berlin.
 He was involved in numerous excavations, both in Europe and the Middle East, and contributed significantly to archaeological science.
 In his time, he was seen as Germany's most senior and accomplished prehistorian.

 Life and early career

-Carl Schuchhardt was born in Hanover, Germany, in 1859 as the eldest of four children of a prominent local copper engraver and graphic artist.
+Carl Schuchhardt was born in Hanover, Kingdom of Hanover, in 1859 as the eldest of four children of a prominent local copper engraver and graphic artist.
 After completing school in Vegesack, Schuchhardt studied classical philology, modern languages and archaeology in Leipzig, Göttingen and Heidelberg.
 After 1883 he worked briefly as a teacher in Konstanz and Karlsruhe before taking a position as private tutor to the young sons of Romanian prince Alexander Bibescu.
 His time in Romania allowed him to study the many earthwork fortifications in the Dobrogea and elsewhere, his work bringing him to the attention of renowned German archaeologist Theodore Mommsen.
 On Mommsen's recommendation, Schuchhardt received a travel scholarship from the Imperial German Archaeological Institute, spending 1886-87 in Greece and Asia Minor, participating in the excavations of Pergamon under Carl Humann.
 This period exposed him to the systematic excavation techniques developed by the German archaeologists, Alexander Conze and Wilhelm Dörpfeld.
 Schuchhardt was also commissioned by Heinrich Schliemann's publisher, F. A. Brockhaus in Leipzig, to prepare a one-volume popular review of Schliemann's discoveries.
 Immediately a best-seller and translated into several European languages, Schuchhardt's "Schliemann’s Excavations: An Archæological and Historical Study" was a significant boost to Schuchhardt's early career and remains available as a reprint to this day.